evilkat/thesis-revised/README.md

-#Requirement for CMSC 300 Master's Thesis \n
+#Requirement for CMSC 300 Master's Thesis

-Predicting Stock Price Movement Using Interaction-Weighted Sentiment Analysis on Finance Related Tweets \n
+Predicting Stock Price Movement Using Interaction-Weighted Sentiment Analysis on Finance Related Tweets

-Katherine Loren Tan

-Gist of the Study
-#uses Market Sentiment to Predict the Movement of Some Companies that uses Twitter's new feature Cash Tags
+uses Market Sentiment to Predict the Movement of Some Companies that uses Twitter's new feature Cash Tags